maelh/radio-frequency-prototype-boards/README.md

 This resulted in two boards (out of the many variations I tried):

-- In the [standard version], all the original dimensions and features are kept.
+- The [standard version], with all the original dimensions and features being kept.

-- The [extended version] adds mounting holes, and a screw terminal, to reduce the amount of loose wires going off the board.
-All power wires from the sub-boards can be soldered onto SMD pads, which have traces leading to the one central screw terminal.
+- The [extended version], with added mounting holes, and an added screw terminal, to reduce the amount of loose wires going off the board.
+Now, all the power wires from the sub-boards can be soldered onto SMD pads, which have traces leading to the one central screw terminal.

 ## Other RF prototyping board designs